 Bake at 475° for 25 minutes and then turn the heat down to 325° and cook for 60 minutes for a rare to medium rare internal temperature, or once it reaches a 115° internally using a thermometer.

 With about 25 minutes left in the cooking process add the potatoes, the remaining garlic and herb paste, and salt and pepper to a large bowl and toss until coated.

 Add the potatoes to the pan with the rib roast and cook for 20 minutes.

-Remove the rib roast and potatoes form the pan and return the pan to a burner over medium-high heat.
+Remove the rib roast and potatoes form the pan and let the roast rest on a cutting board, and return the pan to a burner over medium-high heat.